-Central Coast ARAFMI (pronounced ah-raf-me) is a not-for-profit community organisation.
-We are committed to supporting the mental health and well-being of Central Coast families and carers.
+Central Coast ARAFMI (pronounced ah-raf-me) is a community dedicated to supporting the mental health and well-being of Central Coast families and individuals.

 We recognise the valuable contribution Carers make in our community.
 We provide Carers of loved ones with a mental illness, and Carers raising grandchildren and kinship, with counselling, advocacy, support and education groups (Narara, Kincumber and Woy Woy).

 Central Coast ARAFMI also serves the Central Coast community through respite accommodation, student and volunteer programs and other initiatives.

 NDIS participants are welcome to participate in our programs, however having a NDIS package is not always a requirement to participate.

 SUPPORTING ‘WHOLE OF FAMILY’

 We have a holistic view of mental health.
 This means we focus on the person and the impact that mental illness and trauma has on carers and the family, not just the symptoms or circumstances.

 We aim to provide support to the ‘whole of the family’ including:

 - Children and adolescents who have a family member who lives with a mental illness